aws-samples/the-aws-step-functions-workshop/content/module-13/step-5/index.en.md

 ## How Express Workflow Duration Affects Cost

 The cost savings is dependent on the number of steps you remove from your Standard Workflow and their duration.
-If the steps run for a very long time (but still within the 5 minute time limit for an Express workflow), it may be less costly to leave them in the Standard workflow.
-In the example, you removed three (3) state transitions by replacing four (4) task steps with one (1) nested workflow step.
-The chart below shows the cost of 1,000 executions of the three (3) Standard workflow steps, plotted against the cost of the same steps when moved to a nested Express workflow, over a variety of durations.
+If the steps run for a very long time (but still within the five minute time limit for an Express workflow), it may be less costly to leave them in the Standard workflow.
+In the example, you removed three state transitions by replacing four task steps with one nested workflow step.
+The chart below shows the cost of 1,000 executions of the three Standard workflow steps, plotted against the cost of the same steps when moved to a nested Express workflow, over a variety of durations.
 You can see the range of durations where the nested Express workflow is less costly.
 For more information about the cost of both Standard and Express workflows, see the [AWS Pricing Calculator](https://calculator.aws/).

 ![Cost comparison chart](/static/img/module-13/cost-comparison-by-duration.png)